vphpersson/smb/README.md

         Scan a directory in an SMB share and provide information about its contents.

         :param path: The path of the directory to be scanned.
-        :return: A list of file/directory information entries.
+        :return: The path of the enumerated directory and a list of its file/directory information entries.
         """

         async with smb_connection.create_dir_cm(path=path, session=smb_session, tree_id=tree_id) as create_response: